helminthiases/helminthiases.github.io/hub/hub.md

 - figures
 ---

-# STH Project
+# The Soil Transmitted Helminths Project
 {: .fs-9 }

-Background Notes
+The repositories of the *Helminthiases* hub
 {: .fs-6 .fw-300 }

 <br>